nponsard/ariel-os/README.md

 ![Terminal screencast of compiling and flashing the hello-world example](./book/src/hello-world_render.svg)

-## Minimum Supported Rust Version (MSRV)
+## Minimum Supported Rust Version (MSRV) and Policy

-Ariel OS makes use of selected Rust unstable features.
-For the time being, it is recommended to use the nightly version pinned by [`rust-toolchain.toml`](rust-toolchain.toml).
+Ariel OS compiles with stable Rust version 1.85 and up.
+The MSRV can be increased in patch version updates.

 ## Security